 Native American Fry Bread and Kitchen Tools

 If you have the opportunity, I would definitely recommend Fry Bread for your family.
-We really enjoyed reading it together and it has so much to offer in terms of Sensorial, Practical Life, History, and Geography experiences.
+We enjoyed reading it together and it has much to offer in terms of Sensorial, Practical Life, History, and Geography experiences.

 Want to combine your efforts and increase learning opportunities while you cook?